-Are some of the most frequently blamed items.
 I train hard everyday and maintain a clean diet, and still I suffer from the onset of cramps in my calves and stomach.
 They are painful, and worse then that when my muscles seize up my soccer game, skiing venture, or exercise bout is over.

 Perhaps I wasn’t getting enough water?